nuftau/slackline_trajectory/README.md

 lets you visualize the heights the slackliner went through.
 Of course you can do whatever you want with the code.

+The elasticity is assumed to be linear (which can be wrong, but we usually have only one value giving the elasticity under 10kN when buying a slackline)